yeoman/generator-webapp/docs/recipes/node-heroku.md

 ### 4. Push the dist folder to Heroku

-Use the [Heroku Toolbelt](https://github.com/heroku/heroku)  to create an app and push your dist folder to the heroku server.
+Use the [Heroku Toolbelt](https://github.com/heroku/heroku) to create an app and push your `dist` folder to Heroku.

 That's it!